Phrasing

 Keep a rubber band round the used pages, so that you always open the

 book at the next fresh page.
+If you are likely to need to turn the

 In employment, treat your dictation pad as a confidential item, as